bsnoor/Problem-solving-2/README.md

 Simply clone this repository, and then run the MATLAB files to complete the exercises.

 ## Credits
-These exercises were created as part of a computer science course at "Problem-solving using Computer 2".
+These exercises were created as part of a computer science course at "Problem-solving 2".